PhDBiz/PhdBiz.github.io/_posts/Begining.md

+---
+layout: post
+title: Blogging Like a Hacker
+---

+# The story behind the scenes

 Hello friends!

 First of all, I am just another guy like you who is suffering from the disease named "THE PhD".